 This certification has a narrow target audience in that it’s only meant for technical writers who specialize in medical science writing.

 The Medical Writer Certified (MWC) program is offered by the American Medical Writer’s Association (AMWA) in collaboration with the Medical Certification Commission (MWCC).

 The AMWA has over 4,000 members and a simple goal – to help fellow medical writers excel in their careers by providing them with training, networking, and continued education opportunities.

-By acquiring this writing certification, you can solidify the of your medical skills, strengthen your professional profile, and attract better employment opportunities.
+By acquiring this writing certification, you can solidify your medical skills, strengthen your professional profile, and attract better employment opportunities.

 In order to qualify for the examination, you must:

 - Have at least a bachelor’s degree in any field

 - Have at least 2 years of experience in the field of medical communication